Get the Job: How to Answer 14 Common Sales Interview Questions

 14 Sales Rep Interview Questions

 Landed a big interview for an exciting sales role and want to ace it?
 You should know sales managers have high expectations for your persuasive powers and sales knowledge.
-The good news is if you don’t have much (or any) “on-the-ground” experience.
+The good news is that you don’t have much (or any) “on-the-ground” experience.
 You can still get ahead of the competition by learning how to sell yourself.
-Simply keep reading to discover 14 common sales rep interview questions and how to answer them.
+Keep reading to discover 14 common sales rep interview questions and how to answer them.

 In this article, you can find common sales interview questions and answers, including: